Corporate Finance Services for your Business

-What is the impact of the collapse of larger business on their smaller counter parts?
+What is the impact of the collapse of a larger business on a smaller one?

 These group of stakeholders are their trade creditors.
 Generally it is assumed that the largest companies do not trade with smaller owner-managed business directly.
 However, the supply chain further down the line may well include small and medium sized enterprises.

 Is your business in one of these supply chains?

 Knock-on Effect of the Impact

 If so will the collapse have a knock-on effect in the coming months for your business?

 In the past this has happened to my clients who operate in the retail sector and dealt with large retailers, Woolworths, for example.